Jorge Polanco Player Props: Twins vs. Guardians

 Jorge Polanco At The Plate

+- Polanco has picked up a hit in 84.6% of his 13 games this season, with more than one hit in 38.5% of them.

-- In 12 games played this year, he has hit a homer in two of them.
+- In 13 games played this year, he has homered in two of them.

-- Polanco has had an RBI in five games this year (41.7%), including four multi-RBI outings (33.3%).
+- Polanco has had an RBI in five games this season (38.5%), including four multi-RBI outings (30.8%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in five games this year (41.7%), but has had no multi-run games.
+- He has scored a run in five of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.